-Chrysler Sebring owners have reported 8 problems associated with starter (under the electrical system category).
+Chrysler Sebring owners have reported 10 problems related to starter (under the electrical system category).

-The VIN of the problem Sebring is 1C3LC56D69_.
 I have a 2009 Chrysler Sebring that I bought new on 8=10=2009.
 I have had multiple problems with the safety sensors and warning lights going off.
 The car loses power and stalls.
 I have taken it in for repairs 4 times with the last time being 09-02-10 the dealership pulled the tranny to put in a new "sensor module" within 24 hours it is doing the same thing and now the starter grinds and has a mind of its own and wont stop turning over. . . .
 Called the corp and they said sorry it is a holiday get a hold of your dealer.
-It was Sunday, August 1, 2010 when this starter issue happened.

 See all problems of the 2009 Chrysler Sebring.